LTUC/amman-dotnet-401d2/Curriculum/Class14/Lab.md

 	 - Remember that a Hotel cannot have more than one of the same RoomNumber.
 Be sure to either implement error handling or some other way to prevent the user from doing so.
 	 - View Models and TagHelpers will be required to send the data back and forth from the server

-## Tests
+## Additional Resources
-No Tests are required for this day.
-I **strongly** encourage you to research how to write tests for a .NET Core MVC application.
-If able, attempt to write some tests, as they will eventually be required.
+- There are no additional resources provided for this assignment.

 ## README

-**A Readme is a requirement.
-No Readme == No Grade.** <br />
-Here are the requirements for a valid readme: <br />
+**A README is a requirement.
+No README == No Grade.** <br /> Here are the requirements for a valid README: <br />

 A README is a module consumer's first -- and maybe only -- look into your creation.
 The consumer wants a module to fulfill their need, so you must explain exactly what need your module fills, and how effectively it does so.
 <br />